u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 delimiters.
 If your csv file does not have these settings, you can modify the File Format Options (displayed under the Browse CSV file bar after you select your file).

-Note that if your CSV file has a tabulation as separator, Odoo will not detect the separations.
+Note that if your CSV file has a tabulation as separator, Thrive Bureau ERP will not detect the separations.
 You will need to change the file format options in your spreadsheet application.
 See the following question.